-- Write 5 times the word まんが [yoru] / manga, Japanese comic /
+- Write 5 times the word まんが [manga] / manga, Japanese comic /

 - Write 5 times the word じてんしゃ [jitensha] / bycycle /

 - Write 5 times the word すみません [sumimasen] / excuse-me /, both when you are sorry to interrupt someone or when you are apologizing.

 Here we are, this was the last hiragana in the list, but you will see that the dakuten brings in quite a few more sounds.